What is HR?

 9. Human resource information specialist (HRIS)

-The HRIS role is a technical role that combines HR expertise and IT tech skills.
-This specialist position oversees recruiting software and technology such as an applicant tracking system, a benefits portal and remote interview software.
-This person’s role has become more important for companies with remote workers who need to keep employee data secure.
+The HRIS role is a technical position that combines HR expertise with IT skills.
+This specialist role manages HR tools such as applicant tracking systems, benefits portals and remote interview software.
+Securing employee data has become increasingly important for companies with remote workers.

 10. HR coordinator